Fair Game Annual Conference 2026

 1. Fan stream: Effective fan engagement

-2. Ethics stream: Gambling
+2. Ethics stream: Online Harms

 3. Diversity stream: Homophobia in football